-The silicon surface barrier charged particle detectors are available from OrtecTM; specifications are given in Table 5 for the Type B detectors which are optimal for this application [8].
-Negotiations are in progress on delivery times and the exact configuration of the detectors.
-The detectors will be ordered in a transmission mount (T-Mount) with a microdot cable; dimensions are given in Figure 4.
+The silicon surface barrier charged particle detectors are available from OrtecTM; specifications, are given in Table 5 for the Type B detectors ordered.

+For this application, two detectors have been ordered.
+Each has an active area of $150 \text{ mm}^2$ and the thin detector is $150\mu$ thick and the thick one $1000\mu$ thick.
+The detectors have been ordered in a transmission mount (T-Mount) with a microdot cable; dimensions are given in Figure 3.